ontodev/robot/docs/validate.md

 * For the rule types: `is-required` and `is-excluded`, `<rule>` is _optional_ and if not specified defaults to _true_.

-* For other rules types, `<rule>` is _mandatory_ and must be in the form of a description logic (DL) expression query, in Manchester syntax.
+* For other rule types, `<rule>` is _mandatory_ and must be in the form of a description logic (DL) expression query, in Manchester syntax.

 * `instance-of` and `direct-instance-of` may only be applied to named individuals. `subclass-of`, `direct-subclass-of`, `superclass-of`, `direct-superclass-of`, and `equivalent-to` may be applied only to classes or general class expressions.

-* `<when-subject-expr>` must describe an individual, a class, or generalised class expression and can be in the form of an `rdfs:label`, an IRI, an abbreviated IRI, a general DL expression, or a wildcard.
+* `<when-subject-expr>` must describe an individual, a class, or a generalised class expression and can be in the form of an `rdfs:label`, an IRI, an abbreviated IRI, a general DL expression, or a wildcard.

 #### Wildcards